-The Bank also has in place an India Operational Risk Committee (IORC) which meets on a monthly basis to discuss operational risk issues.
-This committee is managed by the Head - Operational Risk and reports to the IMC.
-This ensures appropriate management oversight of operational risks facing the Bank.
+The Bank has in place an India Operational Risk Committee (IORC) which meets on a monthly basis to discuss Operational Risk issues / related matters.
+The committee is chaired by the Senior Risk executive (SRE) and is administered by the Head - Operational Risk, India.
+The committee reports to the India Management Committee (IMC).
+This ensures appropriate management and oversight of the prevailing operational risks in the Bank.

-The IORC comprises the CEO and the heads of the Institutional Banking Group, Consumer Banking Group, Global Transaction Services, Treasury & Markets, Technology & Operations, Risk Management Group, Finance, Legal & Compliance, Internal Audit and Operational Risk.
+The IORC comprises of the Heads of the Consumer Banking Group, Global Transaction Services, Treasury & Markets, Institutional Banking - Chief Operating Officer, Technology & Operations, Finance, Legal & Compliance, Internal Audit, Chief Information Security Officer and other invited members as defined in the Terms of Reference (TOR)

-As part of the Bank's ORM structure, an independent Operational Risk function is in place led by the local Head of Operational Risk, who reports to the Senior Risk Executive, India and functionally to the Group Head of Operational Risk at the Head Office in Singapore.
+As part of the Bank's ORM structure, an independent Operational Risk function is in place led by the local Head of Operational Risk, who reports to the SRE, India and functionally to the Group Head of Operational Risk at the Head Office in Singapore.

-Coverage includes identifying, assessing, controlling / mitigating risk, monitoring and reporting risk and also ensuring compliance with DBS Group standards and regulatory requirements relating to Operational Risk.
+Coverage includes identifying, assessing, controlling / mitigating risk, monitoring, reporting and measuring risk and also ensuring compliance with DBS Group standards and meeting local (RBI) and MAS regulatory requirements relating to Operational Risk.